-In future works, we will modify AssaultCube to integrate elements of context-awareness in order to support users to achieve their goals more efficiently.
+Our future work includes modifying AssaultCube to integrate elements of context-awareness in order to support users to achieve their goals more efficiently.
 It is expected that the game will automatically provide appropriate means of collaboration (e.g. messages, maps) depending on the executed interaction (e.g. player captures the flag on the battlefield), without requiring the user to invoke such tools in an explicit manner.
-In order to accomplish this, we will implement a service layer based on the conceptual architecture.
-Finally, we will design and execute an experimental study to compare both the regular version of the game and its context-aware version.
+An experimental study will be designed and executed to compare both the regular version of the game and its context-aware version.